0xmic/algorithms-and-data-structures/README.md

 # Algorithms and Data Structures

-This repository contains examples of many popular algorithms and data structures.
-Examples will be based in popular programming languages with an emphasis on JavaScript.
+This repository contains explanations, implementations, and code examples of popular algorithms and data structures.
+Code examples will be based on popular programming languages with an emphasis on JavaScript.

-Each algorithm and data structure has its own separate README with related explanations and links for further reading.
+Each algorithm and data structure has its own  README with explanations and links for further reading.

-* ☝ Note that this project is meant to be used for learning and researching purposes only and it is **not** meant to be used for production.*
+*☝ Note that this project is meant to be used for learning and researching purposes only and it is **not** meant to be used for production.*

 ## Space/Time Complexity